Ixcatl/fables_novasophonia/docs/catalog/species.rst

         | *Physical*
         | *Trait value:* ``-4``

         | At any time, you may choose to drop to a *quadrupedal stance*, gaining +6 Speed.
-You cannot hold any items in your hands while in this stance, but you gain +3 bonus dice on any roll made to resist getting knocked down or displaced.
+You cannot use or wield most items while in this stance, but you gain +3 bonus dice on any roll made to resist getting knocked down or displaced.
 If the displacement does not offer a roll to resist, you instead roll 3 dice, ignoring the effect with 1 success.
         | Returning to a *bipedal stance* costs 1 Stamina.

 --------